mirudo2/BP-UEVR/README.md

 That's all, now you can start the game normally from the launcher.

+** Never run the launcher without activating the VPN first, or you will be caught.

 Note, it is not possible to use the translation mod together with UEVR, because they both use the dll "dinput8.dll", but they are different dlls.